 We have also taken reasonable steps to put in place with our contractor’s contractual arrangements in compliance with our obligations under the Australian Privacy Principles set out in the Privacy Act 1988 (Cth).

 health.com.au may also be required to disclose your personal information to comply with law, including the Private Health Insurance Act 2007 (Cth) and the National Health Act 2001 (Cth).

 We may disclose personal information for the purposes described under the heading ‘Purposes, for which we collect, hold, use and disclose your personal information’ to our health insurance businesses, contracted services providers (such as mail-houses and data processing organisations), government authorities (such as Medicare Australia), and for health.com.au Overseas Visitors Health Insurance the Department of Immigration and Boarder Protection, hospitals, medical and general treatment providers, persons authorised by you and our professional advisors, as well as to financial institutions to process payments.

-If you are not the policy holder of your health insurance policy, health.com.au may also disclose your personal information to the policy holder as part of administering the policy and paying benefits.
-This may include the disclosure of sensitive and health information about benefits claimed by you under your policy in the form of quarterly and annual benefit statements.
+If you are not the policy holder of your health insurance cover, health.com.au may also disclose your personal information to the policy holder as part of administering the cover and paying benefits.
+This may include the disclosure of sensitive and health information about benefits claimed by you under your cover in the form of quarterly and annual benefit statements.

 We may also disclose personal information to parties involved in a prospective or actual transfer of our assets or business.

 7. Accessing and correcting your personal information

 We try to ensure that personal information we hold is accurate, complete and up to date.
 Please let us know if there are any errors in your personal information and keep us up to date with changes to your personal information such as change of address.

 You can request to update your personal information by dropping us a line, or calling us on the telephone number listed in Part 8 of this cover or by self-serving online at www.health.com.au.